i-am-omos/min-scrach-html-template/README.md

 ## Directories
+{root_directory}/   // your document root
   index.html        // your top level html
--assets    // in which you can store stylesheets, scripts, and images in each folder.
+  -assets/          // in which you can store stylesheets, scripts, and images in each folder.
--- css     // for stylesheets
+    -- css/         // for stylesheets
--- js      // for scripts
+    -- js/          // for scripts
--- img     // for images
+    -- img/         // for images

 ## License
   Unlicense